-The DIA is seeking proposals from qualified firms to update the current B.I.D. plan for Downtown, which includes the CRA Plans.
+The DIA issued an RFP for qualified firms to update the current B.I.D. plan for Downtown, which includes the CRA Plans.
+GAI Consultants was the top scoring respondant.
 This update will focus on four major elements, as well as update project lists and performance metrics.
 The scope includes:

 — Revision of existing incentive programs and creation of new incentive programs to better meet current market conditions and further the mission of the DIA.

 — Creation of a master park plan for Downtown.

 — Creation of a branding plan for each of the Downtown Districts identified in the zoning overlay.

 — Update of Downtown Design guidelines to refine and conform to the recently adopted zoning overlay.